Skip to content

 Stephanie Kyuyoung Lee: The Radical Rural

-Handmade hempcrete table covered with moss, carrots, desserts, and flowers in an empty room.
+Handmade hempcrete table covered with moss

 image / provided

-Exhibition Abstract
+Exhibition

 The Radical Rural examines the resurgence of collective farms in New York (primarily in the Hudson Valley) as sites of radical reclamation, challenging colonial frameworks and legacies of private property and agrarian land grabs.
 The project traces a genealogy from 19th-century abolitionist communities to contemporary BIPOC-led farm initiatives through counter-mapping, ethnographic research, dinner parties, and a short film.
-The exhibit confronts extractive industrial agricultural models while developing frameworks for a 'rural commons' rooted in racial, climate, and food justice.
+The exhibit confronts extractive industrial agricultural models while developing frameworks for a ‘rural commons’ rooted in racial, climate, and food justice.
 These emerging agricultural communities represent a system of resistance, offering blueprints for rural spaces anchored in mutual care and regenerative land stewardship within and against capitalist structures.
-A closing event will highlight contributors mutual aids, farmers, and local organizers.
+A closing event will highlight contributors, mutual aids, farmers, and local organizers.

 Biography